Boars Head Mine

 Follow the markers (orange triangles and orange poles) through the farmland.
 When heading back down to the carpark take care to look for the markers as they turn off to the right.
 The 4WD track heading straight downhill past the sheds and house is private property.
 Close gates behind you.

 Getting there: The track begins at the end of Weld Road, off SH45 south of Oakura.

-This short but challenging track can be linked with the Waimoku Track to make a loop that returns to Lucy’s Gully.
+The short but challenging Sefton Track can be linked with the Waimoku Track to make a loop that returns to Lucy’s Gully.
 The Sefton Track begins by the carpark where it crosses an unbridged stream then winds steeply uphill for 2 km before meeting with the Waimoku Track junction.
 Turn left and head downhill to return to the car park.
 The stream crossing can become impassable after heavy rain.

 Getting there: The Sefton Track begins in Lucy’s Gully.
 From New Plymouth, follow Devon Street West south, continuing on coastal SH45, 5 km past Oakura.
 Turn off at the signposted access road.

 This track leads up through forest to the Patuha Trig (682 m) offering great views along the coast and up to Mt Taranaki.
 The last 100m section of track to the trig is a scramble up an exposed rocky section which some people may find a challenge.
 An easier alternative route up to the trig is via the Davies Track.